ROI Analysis

 Voicemail captures messages.
 That is all it does.
 It does not respond.
 It does not qualify.
 It does not book.

-With 85% of callers never leaving a message (GetAIRA), voicemail is not a solution.
+Most callers never leave a message, so voicemail is not a solution.
 It is a place where leads go to die.
-If you are relying on voicemail as your primary missed-call strategy, you are choosing to lose $45,000 or more per year.
+If you are relying on voicemail as your primary missed-call strategy, you are choosing to hand a steady stream of jobs straight to the next contractor on the list.

 Best for: Businesses that genuinely do not want more work.